swift-bitcoin/swift-bitcoin/README.md

 ## Project dependencies

-Swift Bitcoin itself depends on Bitcoin Core's `libsecp256k1` as well as some official Swift Language packages that extend the standard library.
+Swift Bitcoin itself depends on Bitcoin Core's `libsecp256k1` as well as a reduced set of official Swift Language packages which extend the standard library.

-The transport component depends on the open source SwiftNIO library by Apple.
+The transport and RPC modules depend on the open source SwiftNIO library by Apple.

 ## Project status